dlstreamer/dlstreamer/docs/source/dev_guide/latency_tracer.md

 # Latency Tracer

-In this tutorial you will learn how to use latency_tracer to find element and pipeline frame latency.
+In this tutorial, you will learn how to use `latency_tracer` to find element and pipeline frame latency.
 The time displayed in the logs has precision in the order of milliseconds.

-- element latency: Time that a buffer takes to travel from source pad of the previous element to source pad of the current element.
+- element latency - time that a buffer takes to travel from the source pad of the previous element to the source pad of the current element.
-- pipeline latency: Time that a buffer takes to travel from source pad of the source element to source pad of the element before sink element.
+- pipeline latency - time that a buffer takes to travel from the source pad of the source element to the source pad of the element before the sink element.
 This also provides latency and fps of full pipeline.

 ## Pipeline